Scalys/bsp-yocto/readme.md

 # Environment

-BSP build was verified to work on Ubuntu 18.04.
+BSP build was verified to work on Ubuntu 20.04.
 For a reference build environment please look at docker/.

 # Docker environment

-This BSP was verified with a Ubuntu 18.04 build envrionment.
-It is provided with this BSP and can be created with:
+This BSP was verified with a Ubuntu 20.04 build envrionment.
+It is provided with this BSP and can be run with:

 ```
-$ cd docker/ubuntu-18.04
-$ make
-$ cd ../..
-$ ./docker/ubuntu-18.04/run.sh trustbox-builder builder
+$ ./docker/run.sh
 ```

 # Build